glurth/UIPrefabGenerator/README.md

 - **Collaboration-Friendly**: Teams can work with pre-defined prefabs, reducing the risk of unaligned designs or functionality.
 - **Scalability**: Facilitates faster iteration and expansion of UI as the project grows.

-## Features
-- **Automatic Prefab Generation**: Generates prefabs for commonly used UI elements such as Text, Buttons, Input Fields, Dropdowns, and more.
-- **Variants Support**: Creation of some prefab variants, such as TitleText, LabelText, etc., with different properties.
-- **TextMeshPro Support**: Can create TextMeshPro-based UI prefabs, or legacy.
-- **Reusable Components**: Changes made to the base prefab will propagate across all variants and instances, ensuring uniformity in the UI.

 ## How It Works
 1. **Base Prefabs**: Base UI prefabs are created and saved in the appropriate directory.
 These base prefabs serve as templates for creating variant prefabs.
 Those UI Controls that use other controls (like an ``InputField`` uses a ``Text``), will have those internal control replaced with a prefab (or variant).
 This will allow changes to the base text prefabs to work for say..
 Buttons.